 Focus on correcting and preventing problems.
 Preventing problems is generally cheaper than fixing them after they occur.
 Start thinking about problems as opportunities to improve!

-EMS problems typically include:
+EMS root causes typically include:

 The checking and corrective action phase also includes records.
 As we discussed earlier, records are one level of EMS documentation.
 Records are objective evidence that prove EMS activities have been performed or that desired results have been achieved.